Inaccessible Pinnacle and Sgùrr Mhic Chòinnich

 The Inaccessible Pinnacle with climbers on its crest

-From Sgurr Dearg's top, a descent is made over loose stones to reach the base of the Inaccessible Pinnacle.
-Traversing beneath its southern face, the route curves toward the eastern end, arriving near the top of An Stac .
+From Sgùrr Dearg's top, a descent is made over loose stones to reach the base of the Inaccessible Pinnacle.
+Traversing beneath its southern face, the route curves toward the eastern end, arriving near the top of An Stac

 There may be a short wait, as climbers often gather here, following an informal one-way system - the ascent is made via the eastern crest, with a descent by abseil down the steep western face.
 Though graded only as a 'Moderate' climb, it is the exposure, not the technicality, that often proves the true challenge.

 The climb begins at the base of the rock, with a short ascent up a groove before stepping out onto the narrow crest.
 The scramble continues directly along and up the crest, with just one moderately difficult move involving a section of rock that feels loose, though it remains well wedged.
 When roped, the route is often divided into two pitches, with a belay stance midway.
 The upper half is slightly less steep and generally easier.
-On the top is the 'Bolster Stone' with most climbers being content to touch it rather than stand atop it !
+On the top is the 'Bolster Stone'

 Abseiling down the Inaccessible Pinnacle's western face